baoqger/chrisbao/source/_posts/guide-to-service-fabric-architecture.md

 - Containers: service fabric can also deploy services in containers.
 But if you choose to use containers, why not directly use `Kubernetes`?
 I'll not cover it in this post.
 - Guest executables: You can run any type of code or script like Node.js as guest executables in the service fabric.
 Note that the service fabric platform doesn't include the runtime for the guest executables, instead, the operating system hosting the service fabric must provide the corresponding runtime for the given language.
 It provides a flexible way to run legacy applications within microservices.
 If you have an interest in it, please refer to this [article](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-guest-executables-introduction), I will not examine the details in this post.

-Next, let's examine what is `Reliable Services`?
+Next, let's examine what are `Reliable Services`.

 ### Reliable Services